tersesystems/terse-logback/README.md

 }
 ```

-and then look for a marker that implements that interface:
+which can be implemented by a marker which does the turbo filter check itself:

 ```java
 public class TurboMarkerTurboFilter extends TurboFilter implements TurboFilterDecider {